920-MSBI-Recruitment/P3-RevatureRecruitment/STARTUP.md

   * If you are not sure exactly what your user name is, navigate to ```C:\Users```.
 The folders here are tied to the users of the computer you are on.
 Choose the one that you're     currently using.
 ![ConnectToSqlServer](https://github.com/920-MSBI-Recruitment/P3-RevatureRecruitment/blob/dev/Images/ConnectToSQLServerSSAS.PNG)
 * Click connect.
 Click OK on the Encryption Support warning.
-  * At this point, if you get an Impersonation Mode error of some kind, close the project and reopin SSDT in Administrator Mode.
+  * At this point, if you get an Impersonation Mode error of some kind, close the project and reopen SSDT in Administrator Mode.
 This should fix the issue.
 * You will now be asked to select the tables you wish to build your model with.

 ### Power Bi and SSRS